 Guide dogs are obviously vital to countless Americans affected by blindness, and your lodgings must be accessible to both the animal and their owner equally.

 Even if you have a strict no-pets rule in effect, understand that the guide dog is an essential companion for your guest.
 Make sure they are treated kindly and not as a burden. for example, making sure they have a water bowl is a good way to do it just like the one that we have in our office.
+You may also wish to get a few useful things that you may need in order to help a dog feel a little more calm and settled, as not all dogs settle into new places very well.
+Something like this CBD oil for dogs UK could be helpful – just make sure to check with owners before giving it to their dog, as some dogs are on very strict diets.

 Every single guest who stays in your property, regardless of its size, has the right to expect a service that meets their essential needs.
 Make sure you take all necessary steps to do just that.
+And if unfortunately any of your guests sustain any bodily injuries, make sure they get immediate medical assistance.
+If the incident happens due to your negligence, you could be liable to pay their claims.
+Having general liability insurance can protect your business from huge financial allegations, and also keep your customers satisfied with the payments.

 Have you considered how accessible your lodgings are?
 What technology have you incorporated into your work to make people with disabilities feel more welcome?
 Share your stories in the comments below!